synac1/android-prerequisite/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-One of the challenges were for me the part of sending back the data to the main activity.
+One of the challenges was for me the part of sending back the data to the main activity.

 ## License

     Copyright 2017 Yanilda